 Free

-If you visited the Texas State Capitol then you saw Elizabeth Ney’s sculptures of Stephen F. Austin and Sam Houston.
+If you visited the Texas State Capitol, then you saw Elizabeth Ney’s sculptures of Stephen F. Austin and Sam Houston.
 Originally born and educated in Germany she immigrated to Texas in 1882.

 This is her former studio where she lived and worked.
 See lots of examples of her sculpture then continue outside to see the gardens around the museum.
-Located in the Hyde Park, the historic neighborhood, north of the University of Texas.
+Located in Hyde Park, the historic neighborhood, north of the University of Texas.

 Where to Eat near the UT Campus

-On Guadalupe, or “the drag” as the locals call it, find an iconic burger joint.
-Dirty Martin’s KumBack Place been grilling up burgers since 1926.
-The front entrance looks a bit sketcky though head to the back room for a picnic table with the kids.
-Along with the burgers served in baskets I recommend the shakes.
-Located at 2808 Guadalupe and open every day from 11 a.m. to 11 p.m.
+On Guadalupe, or “the drag,” as the locals call it, find an iconic burger joint.
+Dirty Martin’s KumBack Place has been grilling up burgers since 1926.
+The front entrance looks a bit sketchy, though.
+Head to the back room for a picnic table with the kids.
+Along with the burgers served in baskets, I recommend the shakes.

 Another Austin institution, Hyde Park Bar and Grill, has been serving up its addictive fries since 1982.
 Housed in a vintage 1920s cottage with a giant fork sculpture out front, it’s the place for brunch.
 Though I enjoy the lunch too.
 Along with the fries, the Pimento Cheese and Cucumber Sandwich is tops.

-Located at 4206 Duval and open every day from 11 a.m. to 10:30 p.m.
+Located at 4206 Duval and is open every day from 11 a.m. to 10:30 p.m.